 You can check on our travel agency’s contact page how these official documents look like.

-Travel agencies need to conclude a contract for each travel service they sell.
+Travel agencies need to conclude a contract for multi-day tours they sell.
 At least this is what the law states in Romania.
 A contract is the guarantee of your booking and it must include details on refunds and cancellations.
 Based on this contract, you’ll be invoiced for your deposit and final payment.
-Together with the contract, the invoice and the receipt are the basic guarantees that you’re dealing with a travel agency that respects their clients.
+Together with the contract, the invoice, and the receipt are the basic guarantees that you’re dealing with a travel agency that respects their clients.

 Photo source: https://pixabay.com